 - In comparison, the “divorce rate” for opposite sex couples was 9 per 1,000 in that same year.
 Women in civil partnerships have a dissolution rate which is more than four times greater than the divorce rate for opposite sex married couples.

 If this blog was of interest, you can read my earlier article: Who Divorces Whom, And Why?
 The Behaviours of Women and Men in Divorce.

 *Persons dissolving a civil partnership per 1,000 civil partnered male/female population aged 16 and over.

 All data sourced from the Office of National Statistics releases “Divorces in England & Wales, 2016” and Civil partnerships in England and Wales: 2017.
-At the time of posting, these were the most up to date sources of statistics available from the ONS.Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+At the time of posting, these were the most up to date sources of statistics available from the ONS.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+We offer free, no obligation, telephone consultations for qualifying individuals.
+If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
 Copyright 2013-2019 Rainscourt Law LLP.
 All rights reserved.